GoogleCloudPlatform/bank-of-anthos/src/ledger-db/README.md

 The `ledger-db` service is an append-only ledger that acts as the source of truth for all transaction data.

-The container is a standard redis image, with an added script to insert some default transaction data on first launch.
+The container is a standard `postgres` image, with an added script to insert some default transaction data on first launch.

-Implemented using Redis Streams.
+Implemented using Postgres.

 ### Environment Variables